-"FOR" the ratification of the appointment of Samil PricewaterhouseCoopers as our independent registered public accountants for the fiscal year ending December 31, 2020; and
+"FOR" the ratification of the appointment of Samil PricewaterhouseCoopers as our independent registered public accountants for the fiscal year ending December 31, 2023; and

-"FOR" the approval of the MagnaChip Semiconductor Corporation 2020 Equity Incentive and Compensation Plan.
+"FOR" the approval of our Amended and Restated 2020 Equity and Incentive Compensation Plan.

 Who can vote at the Annual Meeting?